 Stars supported by the quantum pressure of electrons are known as white dwarfs.
 They will be discussed in more detail in Chapters 5.
-There is a maximum amount of mass that can be supported by the quantum pressure of electrons.
-This limiting mass is called the Chandrasekhar Mass after the Indian physicist, Subramanyan Chandrasekhar, who first worked out the concept, shortly after the birth of the quantum theory.
+Only so much mass can be supported by the quantum pressure of electrons.
+This limiting mass is called the Chandrasekhar mass after the Indian physicist, Subramanyan Chandrasekhar, who first worked out the concept, shortly after the birth of the quantum theory.
 Chandrasekhar did this work as a very young man and was finally awarded the Nobel Prize for it in 1983.
+Chandrasekhar and his work have been honored once again by naming a major NASA orbiting observatory, the Advanced X-ray Astronomy Facility, the Chandra Observatory.
 The maximum mass a white dwarf can have for an ordinary composition is 1.4 solar masses, not much more massive than the Sun.
 If mass were to be piled onto a white dwarf so that its mass exceeded that limit, the white dwarf would collapse, or perhaps explode if it were composed of the right stuff.
 That notion will be explored in Chapter 6.